AlvaroCavalcante/hand-face-detector/README.md

 ## Sign Language Hand and Face Dataset

 The large-scale hand and face dataset for sign language is based on the [AUTSL](https://chalearnlap.cvc.uab.cat/dataset/40/description/) dataset, which contains 43 interpreters, 20 backgrounds, and more than 36,000 videos.
 To create the annotations, we trained an initial detector using the [Autonomy](https://autonomy.cs.sfu.ca/hands_and_faces/) data.
 After that, we employed this initial model and an [auto-annotation tool](https://github.com/AlvaroCavalcante/auto_annotate) to generate the annotations following the PASCAL VOC format.
-Finally, we manually reviwed all the images and the bounding boxes to fix the mistakes made by the model and better fit the objects.
+Finally, we manually reviewed all the images and the bounding boxes to fix the mistakes made by the model and better fit the objects.
 The generated dataset has the following statistics:

 | Frames  | Hands  | Faces  |
 |---|---|---|